ericlumsden/MMML2023/README.md

 Analysis and visualization will be done in python

-Blogs about my process will be written throughout the process and publisehd on (my personal website)[ericlumsden.github.io].
+Blogs about my process will be written throughout the process and publisehd on [my personal website](ericlumsden.github.io).